cds-snc/notification-terraform/docs/creatingSecrets.md

 }
 ```

-3. Create an AWS Secret and AWS Secret Version in the manfifest_secrets terraform folder
+3. Create an AWS Secret and AWS Secret Version in the manifest_secrets terraform folder

 ```terraform
 resource "aws_secretsmanager_secret" "manifest_new_api_key" {